DM8tyProgrammer/mighty-articles/editor-config.md

 It is a declaration that the current file is root `.editorconfig` file.

-By design, editor config engine/interpreter searches for `.editorconfig` file in the open directory and its all parents' directories till it find `.editorconfig` with `root = true`.
+By design, editor config engine searches for `.editorconfig` file in the current working directory and its all parents' directories till it find `.editorconfig` with `root = true` and merge all the found configurations.

 ### Apply rules to files